-The following chart shows the names of the principal subsidiaries of Empire, their respective jurisdictions of incorporation, and the percentages of voting and non-voting securities owned by Empire as of May 6, 2017.
+The following chart shows the names of the principal subsidiaries of Empire, their respective jurisdictions of incorporation, and the percentages of voting and non-voting securities owned by Empire as of May 5, 2018.

-- (1) Empire owns 19.7 percent of Sobeys Inc. directly and the balance (80.3 percent) indirectly through its subsidiaries Emplink Investments Limited (Nova Scotia) and Empsafe Investments Limited (Nova Scotia). - (2) ECL Properties Limited indirectly holds a 40.7 percent equity accounted interest in Genstar Development Partnership, a 48.6 percent equity accounted interest in Genstar Development Partnership II, a 39.0 percent equity accounted interest in GDC Investments 4, L.P., a 42.1 percent equity accounted interest in GDC Investments 6, L.P., a 39.0 percent equity accounted interest in GDC Investments 7, L.P., a 37.1 percent equity accounted interest in GDC Investments 8, L.P., and a 49.0 percent equity accounted interest in The Fraipont Partnership (collectively referred to as "Genstar"). - (3) Empire indirectly owns 909,090 Crombie Real Estate Investment Trust ("Crombie REIT") Units and 61,008,700 Class B Limited Partnership Units of Crombie Limited Partnership (Nova Scotia) which are exchangeable into and equivalent to units of Crombie REIT and represented a 41.5 percent indirect ownership interest in Crombie REIT as of May 6, 2017 (40.3 percent on a fully diluted basis).
+- (1) Empire owns 19.7 percent of Sobeys Inc. directly and the balance (80.3 percent) indirectly through its subsidiaries Emplink Investments Limited (Nova Scotia) and Empsafe Investments Limited (Nova Scotia). - (2) ECL Properties Limited indirectly holds a 40.7 percent equity accounted interest in Genstar Development Partnership, a 48.6 percent equity accounted interest in GDC Investments 4, L.P., a 42.1 percent equity accounted interest in GDC Investments 6, L.P., a 39.0 percent equity accounted interest in GDC Investments 7, L.P., a 37.1 percent equity accounted interest in GDC Investments 8, L.P., and a 49.0 percent equity accounted interest in The Fraipont Partnership (collectively referred to as "Genstar"). - (3) Empire indirectly owns 909,090 Crombie Real Estate Investment Trust ("Crombie REIT") Units and 61,864,162 Class B Limited Partnership Units of Crombie Limited Partnership (Nova Scotia) which are exchangeable into and equivalent to units of Crombie REIT and represented a 41.5 percent indirect ownership interest in Crombie REIT as of May 5, 2018 (40.3 percent on a fully diluted basis).
 A Special Voting Unit of Crombie REIT is attached to each Class B Limited Partnership Unit.